View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 Houston Heights

-Located northwest of downtown, The Heights is one of Houston’s most walkable communities, with a vibrant dining and antique scene unlike anywhere else in the city.
-Newly constructed Victorian and Charleston-style cottages blend well with updated historic homes.
-Homes in this area have a median sale price of $650,000.
+Located northwest of Downtown, The Heights is one of Houston’s most walkable communities, with a vibrant antique and dining scene unlike anywhere else in the city.
+Homes in this area have an average value of $629,500.
+Here you’ll find a blend of newly constructed Victorian and Charleston-style cottages and updated historic homes.
+Must visit: James Beard-nominated Ema for scrumptious pastries, breads, and coffees.

 River Oaks

-Just three miles west of downtown and one of Houston’s oldest and most affluent neighborhoods, this historic community is protected by strict architectural standards and building restrictions — a distinction in a city with little or no zoning.
-Mansions dating from the 1920s line the streets of River Oaks, where the median home sale price is over $1.63 million.
-While that may sound pricey, it’s actually down 25.3 percent from last year!
+Just three miles west of Downtown and one of Houston’s oldest and most affluent neighborhoods, this historic community is protected by strict architectural standards and building restrictions — a distinction in a city with little or no zoning.
+Mansions dating from the 1920s line the streets of River Oaks, where the median home sale price is a cool $2 million.
+That’s up more than 19 percent from 2024 (and investors may want to take heed — living in Houston, Texas, might be a good bet).
+One property that’s decidedly not for sale is the iconic Bayou Bend Collection and Gardens, part of the Museum of Fine Arts Houston, set on 14 acres in River Oaks.

 West University Place

-Just a mile from Rice University and 20 minutes from downtown Houston, West U (as locals call it) is home to a thriving community.
-The neighborhood’s expansive park system, beautiful homes, and tree-lined streets are major draws, pushing the median home sale price to $1.49 million — but that’s down almost 9 percent from 2022.
+Just a mile from Rice University and 20 minutes from Downtown Houston, West U (as locals call it) is home to a thriving community.
+The neighborhood’s expansive park system, beautiful homes, and tree-lined streets are major draws, pushing the median home sale price to $1.72 million — up 4.6 percent from 2024.

 Greater Hobby Area

-Though technically outside the Loop, the Hobby area is so close to the action (just 10 miles southeast of Downtown Houston) that the convenience factor is still strong — especially considering its proximity to Hobby Airport.
-With a median home sale price of $297,000, this neighborhood is a place where first-time homebuyers can invest in remodeling a fixer-upper and start to build home equity.
-Home to Hobby Airport, the community is known for its accessibility, top-rated schools, and affordability.
+Though technically outside the Loop, the Hobby area is so close to the action (just 10 miles from Downtown) that the convenience factor is still strong — especially with its proximity to William P. Hobby Airport, a big plus for folks living in Houston, Texas.
+With a median home sale price of $255,000, this neighborhood is a great place for first-time homebuyers to invest in remodeling a fixer-upper.
+The community is known for its accessibility, top-rated schools, and affordability.

 People walk around a lake on a sunny day in The Woodlands, one of the best Houston suburbs.
 There are a few docks with kayaks floating beside them, ready to be taken out into the water.